aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 *(Pro Tip: Add a clear screenshot showing the green success text in the terminal)*

+new
+Screenshot of the code
+Screenshot of the output
+Screenshot of the .txt file
+Final success screenshot
+Second computer validation
+Security check
+or
+script/source overview
+timestamped report created
+final success validation
+second computer validation
+security check / no McAfee

 ---

 ## 🧠 Technical Skills Demonstrated